Signature Methods in Machine Learning: Signature Kernel

-The completion $\overline{T(V)}$ is a Hilbert space, meaning that the signature provides us with a kernel.
-If we let $\gamma : [0,1] \to V$ denote the continuous path that the dataset $\Omega_V$ is transformed to, with $\gamma_{t_k} = x_k$ for each $x_k \in \Omega_V$, then we may consider the associated function $\K_{\Omega_V} : \Omega_V \times \Omega_V \to \R_{\geq 0}$ given by \beq \K_{\Omega_V} (x_i,x_j) := K_{\gamma , \gamma} ( t_i , t_j ) = \left< S_{0,t_i}(\gamma),S_{0,t_j}(\gamma) \right>_{T(V)} \eeq for $x_i , x_j \in \Omega_V$.
-In \cite{CFLSY20} the authors consider the use of the kernel function $\K_{\Omega_V}$, defined in \eqref{sig_kernel_1}, for regression tasks.
-Via their observation that the function $(s,t) \mapsto K_{x,y}(s,t)$ defined in \eqref{sig_kernel} satisfies a linear second-order hyperbolic PDE (a \emph{Goursat problem} \cite{Lee60}), the authors introduce a method to use the full signature transform for regression tasks \emph{without} any truncation via use of the kernel function $\K_{\Omega_V}$.
+for $i,j \in \{1, \ldots , M\}$.
+In \cite{CFLSY20} the authors consider the use of the kernel function $\K_{\Omega_{\s(V)}}$, defined in \eqref{sig_kernel_1}, for regression tasks.
+Via their observation that the function $(s,t) \mapsto K_{x,y}(s,t)$ defined in \eqref{sig_kernel} satisfies a linear second-order hyperbolic PDE (a \textit{Goursat problem} \cite{Lee60}), the authors introduce a method to use the full signature transform for regression tasks \textit{without} any truncation via use of the kernel function $\K_{\Omega_{\s(V)}}$.
 The primary aim for the remainder of this section is to summarise this approach developed in \cite{CFLSY20}.